cwlee16532/cwlee16532/README.md

 # 👋 Hi, I'm Chanwoo Lee

 🌍 Ph.D.
-Researcher in Structural & Earthquake Engineering at **KAIST**
+Researcher in Structural & Earthquake Engineering
 🧠 *Thinking engineer* exploring how we can make infrastructure safer through science and technology.

 ---